Covid vaccine and blood cancer

 You could also consider:

-- Check the covid rates in your local area - you can do this anywhere in the UK using this BBC postcode checker
+- Checking the covid rates in your local area - you can do this anywhere in the UK using this BBC postcode checker.

 - Ordering one of our free shielding badges, to let people know you still need space.